jbranchaud/splitting-atoms/TipsAndTricks.md

 ### Git + Fuzzy File Finder
 If you use Git, the fuzzy file finder can display any modified or untracked file in your project.
 It works pretty much like running `git status` and is useful for tracking the current state of your project.
+To trigger this, type `⌘-shift-B`.
 ![An example of the fuzzy file finder in Git](http://i.imgur.com/SY4j5nr.png)